curl/curl/docs/BUG-BOUNTY.md

 The curl security team is the sole arbiter if a reported flaw is subject to a bounty or not.

+## Third parties

+The curl bug bounty does not cover flaws in third party dependencies (libraries) used by curl or libcurl.
+If the bug triggers because of curl behaving wrongly or abusing a third party dependency, the problem is rather in curl and not in the dependency and then the bounty might cover the problem.

 ## How are vulnerabilities graded?

 The grading of each reported vulnerability that makes a reward claim is